DUNCAN: All the versions of me

 I am waving at people from across the produce section and wishing them a Merry Christmas.
 I will probably hold up a piece of paper and holler out, "Look!
 I remembered to bring my shopping list!"

 Oh boy.
-All the different versions is exhausting to keep track of sometimes.
+All the different versions are exhausting to keep track of sometimes.

 I keep trying to figure out which of these is the real me.
 Am I ultra-productive or an utter failure?
 Am I outgoing or introverted?
 Am I a brilliant conversationalist or a bumbling fool who sometimes spits when she talks?